Language selection

 Canada's contribution to the International Space Station (ISS) includes Canadarm2, the robotic arm that helped build the orbiting laboratory.
 The versatile Canadian invention is now used for regular maintenance tasks, and also lends a helping hand to "catch" unpiloted cargo ships.

-As these ships approach the ISS, astronauts on board use Canadarm2 to grapple the ships and berth them to the Station.
-This tricky manoeuvre is known as a cosmic catch.
+As a ship approaches the ISS, astronauts on board use Canadarm2 to reach out and grapple it – this tricky manoeuvre is known as a cosmic catch.
+Then, flight controllers berth the vehicle to the Station.

 Cargo vehicles